ukrishnas/LPSharp/docs/LPSharp-background.md

 | User guide | [User guide](https://coin-or.github.io/Clp/) | [User guide](https://developers.google.com/optimization/introduction/overview) |
 | License | Eclipse Public License 2.0 | Apache License 2.0 |

+__Motivation__: We started this repository to make use of open source LP solvers in our wide area network traffic engineering solver.
+From a development standpoint, we need to make solvers written in C++ work with C# code since most of our code is written in C#.
+LP relaxation is often a means to mixed integer programming or other optimizations, but traffic engineering optimization problems, like approximate max-min fairness, diverse path allocation, and minimizing maximum utilization are pure LP problems.
+We wanted to de-clutter the code bases to make them easy to understand and maintain.
+There is a lot of benefit if we can extract the full potential of solver for our models.
+Simply running the solvers with default values is not enough.
+This requires us to gain a deeper understanding of the LP code.
+These were the reasons, we started this repository.

 __LP solvers__: LP solvers are often part of larger optimization suites that consist of [boolean